*This post may contain affiliate links. Read my disclaimer here.

 - Refrigerate for no more than 1 hour as the texture of the rice will not be pleasant once it’s hard.

 Prepping for this recipe:

 It’s best to have all the ingredients ready to use to make the cooking process easy.
-Since temari sushi is best served fresh, plan ahead of time by cutting your ingredients and making the rice first thing in the morning.
+Since temari sushi is best served fresh, cut all the toppings ahead of time so you can quickly make them.